A tiny tweak. A surprising result. Here’s how changing a single letter reshaped how people will see my app.

 But over time, something didn’t sit right.
 Not with me, and not with how I wanted the brand to feel.

 To make things trickier, a company in Sweden was already registered under the name Lerp.
 It was on its way to liquidation, so the name might have opened up eventually—but waiting for that felt risky and unnecessary.
+Maybe the name just wasn't for me, you know?

 On a whim, I swapped the “e” for a “u.”
 And instantly, everything felt better.